mikepk/botocore/docs/source/reference/services/ecs.rst

                 * **Agent versions greater than or equal to 1.2.0:** Null, zero, and CPU values of 1 are passed to Docker as 2.

+                On Windows container instances, the CPU limit is enforced as an absolute limit, or a quota.
+Windows containers only have access to the specified amount of CPU that is described in the task definition.